ll-nick/snapcast-docker/README.md

 I added example docker-compose files for both a client (alsa and pulseaudio based) and a server setup.
 Adjust to your needs, here I'm using librespot to pipe Spotify to Snapcast.
-Make sure to configure the variables in the .env file.

 The snapserver.conf contains the server configuration.
 See [here](https://github.com/badaix/snapcast/blob/master/server/etc/snapserver.conf) for additional documentation on this.